 DESMA X 499C – User Experience IV: Capstone

-In this course, students build on what they have learned in UX III and build out their own project for review and portfolio.
-In this hand’s on course, students build a viable User Experience project and go through the professional steps of discovery, design, prototyping, testing, revising, iterating and presenting an applied project for real world application.
-Students take the project through the steps a professional incubator would take, involving stakeholders, and experiencing working with investors and VC’s.
-Pitch sessions at LAVA or similar group.
+This course serves as a thesis project, in which students build out their own viable user experience project for review and portfolio.
+Students complete a self-directed project and go through the professional steps of discovery, design, prototyping, testing, revising, iterating, and presenting for real world application.
+The project moves through the steps a professional incubator would take, such as involving stakeholders and experiencing working with investors and VCs.

 Prerequisite: X 481.99AF User Experience I, X 479.8K User Experience II, and x489.56 User Experience III or equivalent experience.